stepinfwd/zenelephant/blogs/vr-game-performance-meta-quest.md

 ## Best Practices for Quest 2 Development

-1. **Start with Performance in Mind**: Design your game with performance constraints from the beginning
+1. **Start with Performance in Mind**: Design your game with performance constraints from the beginning.
-2. **Profile Early and Often**: Use Unity's Profiler to identify bottlenecks early
+2. **Profile Early and Often**: Use Unity's Profiler to identify bottlenecks early.
-3. **Optimize for Mobile**: Remember that Quest 2 is essentially a mobile device
+3. **Optimize for Mobile**: Remember that Quest 2 is essentially a mobile device.
-4. **Test on Real Hardware**: Always test on actual Quest 2 hardware, not just in the editor
+4. **Test on Real Hardware**: Always test on actual Quest 2 hardware, not just in the editor.
-5. **Use Quest-Specific Features**: Leverage features like foveated rendering and fixed foveated rendering
+5. **Use Quest-Specific Features**: Leverage features like foveated rendering and fixed foveated rendering.

 ## Conclusion